Odiabackend099/brutality/SETUP_GUIDE.md

 5. Confirm founder receives alert email
 6. Test duplicate webhook (should not create duplicate record)

-### Lead Form Test
+### Frontend Conversion Test
-1. Submit lead form from browser
-2. Verify CORS preflight passes
-3. Check Supabase for lead record
-4. Confirm founder receives lead alert
-5. Test form validation and error handling
+1. Open the site on mobile and desktop
+2. Confirm sticky CTA appears only on mobile and links to Flutterwave Starter
+3. Play hero video (or confirm placeholder loads)
+4. Validate Pricing CTAs and FAQ anchor links

 ### Security Test
 1. Send webhook with wrong `verif-hash` → should be rejected